d1videbyzero/SANS-Holiday-Hack-2023/README.md

 wombleycube is the one we want to go after.

-I figured out I actually needed to run certipy with the -vulnerable flag.
+I figured out I actually needed to run certipy with the -vulnerable flag (hint in reportinator).
 `certipy find -vulnerable -u elfy@10.0.0.53`

 ```json